Itay-Biton/AndroidGamificationSDK/README.md

-# Android SDK for Gamification
+# Android Gamification SDK

-**Android SDK for Gamification** is a powerful tool designed to help developers integrate player and achievement management into their Android applications.
+**The Android Gamification SDK** is a powerful tool designed to help developers integrate player and achievement management into their Android applications.
 This SDK provides a comprehensive set of functions to manage players, track achievements, and display leaderboards and player ranks.
 It also includes built-in UI components for seamless integration into your app.

 ---